official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 340

-The Report of the Iraq Inquiry825.
-Asked by Mr George Osborne (Conservative) if UN‑authorised military action would require a new resolution if Iraq was in material breach of the resolution, Mr Straw
+825. Asked by Mr George Osborne (Conservative) if UN‑authorised military action would require a new resolution if Iraq was in material breach of the resolution, Mr Straw
 replied: